Tech Tools: Internal & Board Communications, Grants, Impact & More

-Family philanthropies in 2018 have the opportunity to leverage a wide and growing variety of technology to improve our philanthropic work.
+Family philanthropies have the opportunity to leverage a wide and growing variety of technology to improve our philanthropic work.
 Every day there are new inventions that you can use to engage further with your community, track success, and refine approach, but what good are they if we don’t have successful implementation strategies as well?
-Join us for this webinar exploring virtual site visits, data-informed decision-making, and strategies to bring your foundation along with the e-journey.
+Join this webinar exploring tech tools for internal & board communications, grants, impact & more.

 Mark Larimer is co-founder, VP of Client Services, and leads the Marketing and Client Services teams at Foundant Technologies.
 His past careers with Extended Systems and RightNow Technologies gives him the experience to understand technology... his compassion allows him to see how technology can be used to make people's lives easier and the philanthropic sector better and more efficient.
 During the winter months, Mark can usually be found on the ski hill... when he's not in the office making jokes and finding ways to help our philanthropic clients.
 Mark is highly involved with the Discovery Ski Education Foundation as a board member, former president, and youth coach.
 He is also actively involved in Youth Philanthropy Connect and was a driving force behind the recent Youth Giving Project in Bozeman, Montana.

 Nadia Alia is the director of operations of The Tow Foundation.
 She joined the Foundation in 2013.
 Prior to joining the Foundation, Nadia was the manager of member services at Philanthropy New York.
 Nadia is responsible for creating and managing the operating systems, processes, and activities that enable the Foundation’s current board and next generation family members, staff and grantees to achieve the highest level of impact.
 Nadia is also the system administrator for the Foundation’s online grantmaking database.